 Elementary school represents a valuable opportunity for students to learn how to become a responsible student.
 Since this is a learning time, many students from time to time will need assistance in learning appropriate student behavior.
 Each teacher has a plan for managing student behavior which explains classroom expectations, consequences, and rewards.
 These plans are sent home at the beginning of the year and posted in the classroom.
 All plans are in accordance with DISD expectations as outlined in Student Handbook and Student Code of Conduct.
 The Code of Conduct is the chief document that describes the expectations of the Denton School Board, administrators, and staff regarding student conduct.
-If you have concerns about your child's behavior and the district's expectations to maintain a safe and orderly school environment, the Student Handbook and Student Code of Conduct.
+If you have concerns about your child's behavior and the district's expectations to maintain a safe and orderly school environment, the Student Handbook and Student Code of Conduct is the definitive document that discusses behavioral policies.
+The dress code is also outlined in the Student Handbook and Code of Conduct.
 At Wilson: makeup of any kind is not age appropriate, all pants must sit at the waist, and saggy/baggy pants are not appropriate.
 The administration will have the final say as to the appropriateness of any dress code question.